dp1620/awesome-markdown/README.md

 ## Contributing

 - Add your project in the most relevant category
-- Keep descriptions short and clear (1 line)
+- Keep descriptions short and clear
 - Avoid duplicates unless meaningfully different
 - One PR per project addition